blackcodding/Light-Dark-mode-Toggle/README.md

 # Light-Dark-mode-Toggle

 - A responsive page with Light mode and Dark mode by toggling the Button.
-- Using Onlu HTML5, CSS3 and Vanila Javascript.
+- Using Only HTML5, CSS3 and Vanilla Javascript.

 Screenshots Below 👇